 There’s not a single cause of arthritis.
 Most types stem from a combination of factors, including injury, an abnormal metabolism, via inherited genetics, and immune system dysfunctions.
 Risk factors for arthritis can increase due to lifestyle choices like smoking or physically demanding jobs that place a lot of wear and tear on the bones and joints.

-In general, treatment of arthritis focuses on controlling pain, minimizing damage to joints, and otherwise aiming to boost quality of life and motor function.
-These goals can be achieved through a number of methods, including medication, physical therapy, joint assistive aides, weight loss, or surgery (joint replacement).
+In general, treatment of arthritis focuses on controlling pain, minimizing damage to joints, and otherwise aiming to boost the quality of life and motor function.
+These goals can be achieved through a number of methods, including medication, physical therapy, joint assistive aids, weight loss, or surgery (joint replacement).

 Psoriatic arthritis is a serious chronic inflammatory condition that can lead to debilitating pain and even disability.
 People experience psoriatic arthritis in different manners, and symptoms can include inflammation, joint pain, stiffness, and a limited range of motion.
 Right now, there’s no absolute cure for psoriatic arthritis, which means medications are only able to treat symptoms.